 This article provides download links for Blocks as well as the PIXILAB Player software.

 In order to use Blocks on your own computer, you must have a valid Blocks license to that computer.
 Blocks will not start unless this hardware or cloud-based license is found.

 How-to guides helping you installing and configuring displays with your Blocks system.
 Blocks can be used with a wide variety of display devices and technologies.

 Devices may change from time to time outside our control as new devices are introduced and old models are taken off the market.
 The guides presented here are "best practices", and are not to be considered as endorsements or purchase recommendations.
 You're should perform your own tests to ensure performance, reliability and compatibility before chosing a device or software.

-Blocks application notes provide inspiration and make it easy to try out ideas, hone your Blocks skills and learn best practices.
-Many of them come with a complete set of files, including everything you need to try it out in Blocks.
+Blocks Application Notes provide inspiration and make it easy to try out ideas, hone your Blocks skills and learn best practices.
+Many of them come with a complete set of files, including everything you need to run it on your own Blocks server/laptop.

 Control System Functions and Tasks

 For basic control needs, binding buttons and other controls directly to properties provides a level of programmability that's intuitive and easy to use.
 More complex actions can be programmed using the step-based programming capabilities provided by Tasks.
 Learn more about how to use Tasks here.

 For complex applications, calling for fully custom designed solutions with advanced "code level" programming requirements, Block goes even further, offering advanced scripting capabilities.
 Here's a case study showing how advanced scripting can be used to build a custom solution.